shijistar/enum-plus/README.md

 The `raw` method is used to return the original initialization object of the enum collection, which is the object used to create the enum.

-The second overload method is used to return the original initialization object of a single enum member.
+The second overload method is used to return the original initialization object of a single enum item.

-The main purpose of the `raw` method is to get the extended custom fields of the enum members.
+The main purpose of the `raw` method is to get the extended custom fields of the enum items.
 Unlimited number of custom fields are allowed.

 ```js
 const WeekEnum = Enum({